Caring for your needs

 Don’t underestimate the amount of care you need.
 When putting your care plan together, make a note of every time you ask for help.
 This could be asking someone to reposition you in your wheelchair, pick something up that you’ve dropped on the floor, or make a cup of tea.
 This all needs to go into your care plan.

 You need to be thorough when writing your care plan.
 It needs more detail than your care assessment, which you will have completed when applying for funding.
-You need to say how long each activity takes to do and how many people are needed to carry out the task.
+You need to say how long each activity takes and how many people are needed to carry out the task.

 For example, your care assessment may say you need support getting out of bed in the morning.
-Your care plan will then say: you need two people to help you get out of bed which takes 20 minutes, so that’s 40 minutes of support in total.
+Your care plan will then say: you need two people to help you get out of bed, which takes 20 minutes, so that’s 40 minutes of support in total.